noxthot/xai_lightningprocesses/data-preprocessing/README_preprocessing.md

 and pressure using `compute_vert_coords.py`.
 This is the script we used.
 As an alternative one can follow the instructions on https://confluence.ecmwf.int/display/CKB/ERA5%3A+compute+pressure+and+geopotential+on+model+levels%2C+geopotential+height+and+geometric+height.

+# How to get elevation data (optional)
+The elevation data, sourced from the TanDEM-X project in geotiff format, is utilized solely for depicting topography within background layers of select figures.
+This data is available for download from platforms such as [data.europe.eu](https://data.europa.eu/data/datasets/2846908f-74fa-4d64-95df-7bc14959ab42?locale=en) and is typically provided in tiled segments that require merging.
+The code for merging can be found in `merge_geotiffs.py`.